Kodular/Documentation/docs/components/google/youtube-player.md

 ## Overview

-A visible component that plays YouTube videos.<br>Note\: For this component to work correctly, set the MIN API to 17 (Android 4.2).
+A visible component that plays YouTube videos.
+Note\: For this component to work correctly, set the MIN API to 17 (Android 4.2).

 ## Events